scoconno/scoconno.github.io/examined/Intro/Start.md

 ## Assignments

-You will find a full description on the syllabus, but let me emphasize here again the following:
+You will find a full description on the syllabus, but let me emphasize that the syllabus explains:

-1. Assignments are due one week after they become available by 11:59pm.
-So, if an assignment is made available on a Thursday morning, it is due by the following Thursday at 11:59pm.
+1. Assignment due dates.
-2. You must complete each assignment.
-Late assignments will be penalized as follows: the total score available will be reduced by 20% of the original maximum score per day late.
-Thus, no work will be accepted more than four days late.
-The final assignment will not be accepted more than two days late.
+2. Late work policies.

-3. Some assignments have extra credit questions.
-I encourage you to complete them.
+So please read the syllabus!
+You can find it [here](https://www.scottoconnor.org/examined/Syllabus.pdf).

 ## Technical Help